kcoton/wardrobeOrganizer/README.md

 As a user, I want to:
 - be able to add clothing pieces to my clothing collection
 - view a list of all the clothing I have added as well as see total number
-- view a list of a specific clothing type specified as well as see total number
-- be able to delete clothing pieces from my clothing collection
+- be able to see total number of specific clothing types
 - be able to select specific clothing pieces, and add/delete/view tags for that piece (i.e. "formal")